Goaty-yagi/holbertonschool-higher_level_programming/python-hello_world/README.md

-# python-hello_world
+# python-hello,world

 This project contains Python practice exercises related to print, index, and slicing.

 ## Learning Objectives

-This project is based on the learning objectives - see the [LEARNING_OBJECTIVES](hhttps://github.com/Goaty-yagi/holbertonschool-higher_level_programming/blob/main/LEANING_OBJECTIVES.md) file for details.
+This project is based on the learning objectives - see the [LEARNING_OBJECTIVES](https://github.com/Goaty-yagi/holbertonschool-higher_level_programming/blob/main/LEANING_OBJECTIVES.md) file for details.

 ## Requirements
 - Allowed editors: vi, vim, emacs